 The closest transport hub to Glencoe is Fort William train station.
 From here you can catch a 30-minute bus to Glencoe.

-To get to Fort William, you can take the train from Glasgow (around 3 hours 40 minutes).
-The journey takes you through the remote and rugged scenery of Rannoch Moor.
+To get to Fort William, you can take the train from Glasgow.
+The 3-hour, 40-minute journey transports you through the remote and rugged scenery of Rannoch Moor.

-Alternatively you can take a direct bus from Glasgow to Glencoe, which takes around 2 hours 40 minutes.
-To drive from Glasgow or Edinburgh, the journey takes 2-3 hours.
+Alternatively you can hop on a direct bus from Glasgow to Glencoe, which takes around 2 hours 40 minutes.
+To go by car, it's a 2-3-hour drive from Glasgow or Edinburgh.